mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 4 - Serveless Computing with Azure Functions/README.md

 Create an Azure Function Domain
 -------------------------------

-From portal.azure.com, click the big green "+" in the top left corner.
+From portal.azure.com click the big green "+" in the top left corner.
 Search for "Function", and select **Function App**.
-Click the create button will open a form to specify the information related to your Function App "domainname".
+Click the create button.
+This will open a form to specify the information related to your Function App "domainname".

 ![SearchFunctionApp][SearchFunctionApp]

+Set the following values:
-- App Name: That the name of the domain, where all your functions will be regrouped.
-This name must be unique through the web.
+- App Name: The name of the domain, where all your functions will be regrouped.
+This name must be unique.
-- Subscription: The subscription where the Function App will be.
+- Subscription: The subscription with which the Function App will associated.
 - Ressource Group: Select the same Ressource Group used for the previous components.
-- Hosting plan: Select Consomption Plan.
+- Hosting plan: Select Consumption Plan.
 - Location: Select the same location used for the previous components.
 - Create a new Storage Account.
 Give it a name like [yourname]functions